 National forms of protection

-Hungarian legislation provides a national form of protection, so called tolerated status.
-Tolerated status is granted, when a foreign national does not meet the conditions for international protection status, however, is at a significant risk of refoulement, if returned to the country of origin, and there is no safe third country offering refuge to the said person.[1]
+Hungarian legislation provides a national form of protection, so called “tolerated status”.
+Tolerated status is granted when a foreign national does not meet the conditions for international protection status and, however, is at a significant risk of refoulement, if returned to their country of origin, and there is no safe third country offering refuge to them.[1]

 Tolerated status is automatically reviewed by NDGAP when they reject an asylum application, and they consider a return decision.
 Rejected asylum applicants can therefore access this form of national protection if return decision cannot be issued in their case.
 Tolerated status is also granted in immigration proceedings if the refugee authority has adopted a decision on the prohibition of refoulement.[2]
 If the return decision is issued, but it turns out that it cannot be implemented (for other reasons, not because of non-refoulement), the GRTCN Act does not provide the possibility to get a tolerated status.[3]